-To allow movement, the muscular system collaborates with the skeletal system.
+- Muscular System: To allow movement, the muscular system collaborates with the skeletal system.
 In the human body, there are three kinds of muscle: cardiac, smooth, and skeletal.
 The heart’s cardiac muscle is an involuntary muscle.
 Smooth muscle is the most stretchable form of muscle and is also involuntary.
-Skeletal muscles, such as the deltoid and biceps brachi, are tendons that connect voluntary muscles to bones.
+Skeletal muscles, such as the deltoid and biceps brachial, are tendons that connect voluntary muscles to bones.

-The glands that produce hormones into the bloodstream make up the endocrine system of the body.
+- Endocrine System: The glands that produce hormones in the bloodstream make up the endocrine system of the body.
 These hormones function on certain organs in the body by traveling through the circulatory system.
 Hormones have a role in a variety of body functions.

 The human body is addressed in three planes to aid knowledge of anatomy: coronal, sagittal, and transverse (or horizontal) planes.
 The “resting stance” is when a person stands upright and faces ahead with their arms at their sides, palms facing front, and fingers pointing down.
 The front and rear (or anterior/ventral and posterior/dorsal) halves are separated by the coronal plane; the left and right (or lateral and medial) halves are separated by the sagittal plane; and the top and bottom (or inferior and superior) halves are separated by the transverse plane.